 Airport Train Routes: The underground train station in Terminal 3 of the airport connects with Málaga city in one direction and the main resorts of the Costa del Sol as far as Fuengirola in the other.
 Just four stops away is Málaga RENFE at the Maria Zambrano Station which provides intercity connections nationwide.
 There are no trains along the coast to the east!
 Trains between the airport and the city go every 30 minutes and the journey takes 15 minutes.
 There are trains approximately every 30 minutes heading for Fuengirola with numerous stops including Torremolinos and Benalmadena-Arroyo de la Miel.

-Taxi Services from the Airport: There’s no shortage of taxis available outside the arrivals area of the airport but as a rule you’ll find that the pre-booked shuttle services listed above offer better rates and the peace of mind of having already paid for your transfer before travelling.
+Taxi Services from the Airport: There’s no shortage of taxis available outside the arrivals area of the airport but as a rule you’ll find that the pre-booked transfer services usually offer better rates and the peace of mind of having already paid for your transfer before travelling.

 Málaga Airport Car Rental